codecreator127/starry-night-monorepo/README.md

 This is the free alternative to the AWS setup.

-Check this out in the master branch.
+Check this out in the free-tier branch.

+3. Vercel FE deployment only

+Completely FE with mocked data.
+This is for in the scenario when BE is unavailable, i.e. Oracle or AWS goes down, then show default events and disable login.